 - Develop the use of operations - Being able to use these operations enables people to make direct references to familiar objects and actions and explain them with associations.
 Example garduckals.
 Using associations allows them to create simple hypotheses, follow step by step directions or explanations, and understand others may have a different point of view or use a different reference point than they have or are using at the present.

-- Because concrete operational students begin with their own concrete experiences and associations, rather than with a formal operation, their abstractions are not as comprehensive and flexible with respect to generalizing less familiar or unfamiliar situations.
+- Because concrete operational learners begin with their own concrete experiences and associations, rather than with a formal operation, their abstractions are not as comprehensive and flexible with respect to generalizing less familiar or unfamiliar situations.
 Hence:

-Concrete operational students can identify some variables that interact with an object or system, but do not use a systematic process to identify them, usually resulting with an insufficient list of variables, and do not consistently plan and hold variables constant that are not manipulated or responding variables.
+Concrete operational learners can identify some variables that interact with an object or system, but do not use a systematic process to identify them, usually resulting with an insufficient list of variables, and do not consistently plan and hold variables constant that are not manipulated or responding variables.

 - Knows the difference of observation